pfroud/rollercoaster-designer/README.md

 Libraries used:

-- three.js: the big one.
-This is the main framework of our project.
+- [three.js](http://threejs.org/): the big one.
+Abstracts WebGL drawing.
-- jquery: dependency of three.js.
+- [jquery](https://jquery.com/): dependency of three.js.
-- dat.gui.js: helper GUI that we used when first implementing because it was easier than messing around with CSS every time we wanted to do something.
+- [dat.gui.js](https://github.com/dataarts/dat.gui): helper GUI that we used when first implementing because it was easier than messing around with CSS every time we wanted to do something.
 No longer used, but kept in the library.
-- OrbitControls.js: plugin for three.js that gives for a not-terrible camera.
+- [OrbitControls.js](http://threejs.org/examples/js/controls/OrbitControls.js): three.js plugin to make the camera usable.
+[View demo.](http://threejs.org/examples/#misc_controls_orbit)

 Other files of note: